zeid-hub/python-p4-v2-flask-sqlalchemy-1-intro/README.md

 flask db upgrade head
 ```

-The flag `head` is optional and refers to the most recent migration.
+The `head` is optional and refers to the most recent migration version.

 Open the database file `app.db` using a VS Code extension such as
 `SQLITE EXPLORER` or `SQLite Viewer`.
 You should see a new table named `pets`